 In the area surrounding the European capital, the Strasbourg vineyards stretch from Marlenheim to Molsheim through an area packed with amazing medieval heritage and verdant landscapes where vineyards rub shoulders with orchards.
 This section forms the northern gateway to the Alsace Wine Route and offers an enchanting itinerary through an array of typical Alsatian villages and fortified towns.
 And in the midst of all this, you will find prestigious wine estates to discover.
 To unlock the secrets of the vineyards, why not head out on one of the vineyard trails for a walk that will be as educational as its views over the surrounding countryside are impressive.

-The Heart of Alsace Vineyards lies halfway between Strasbourg and Colmar and offer a mosaic-like landscape made up of vineyards and forests.
+Vineyards in Centre Alsace lies halfway between Strasbourg and Colmar and offer a mosaic-like landscape made up of vineyards and forests.
 Here you will find delightful villages nestling among the vines, overlooked by imposing ruins of castles like the famous Haut-Koenigsbourg.
 Here the Wine Route crosses the Romanesque Road, offering the opportunity to admire some remarkable religious buildings, as in Rosheim, for example.
 A setting of unequalled charm and plenty of tasty interludes guaranteed.
 An area where famous wines are produced, including, among others, Klevener de Heiligenstein and Rouge d’Ottrott.

 The Colmar Vineyards: all the elegance of an idyllic heritage